How do we create incredibly effective marketing plans and do it quickly?

 Messaging has a few simple components, but as Jim Rohn once said, “what is simple to do is even easier not to do.”
 It does take some time to complete this task, but not doing it makes marketing less effective.
 So it’s really paramount to tackle your messaging head on.

-When we think about messaging, there are a few components including:
+When we work on messaging, there are a few things we pay attention to first:

 USP is an answer to the question: why should a prospective customer choose to buy from you versus all other options (including the option of just doing nothing at all)?